CrowdStrike/gcp-cf-remediation/README.md

 * A recovery machine must be created in the project, region, and zone that impacted instances are in.
   * `windows-server-2019-dc-v20240711` was used for testing, but any current windows instance should work
+  * This instance must have a single drive on it

 ## Example Python Installation